Graphnet-Health/fhir-api-specs/docs/profiles/allergy.md

 ### Extensions

-No extensions are used for the AllergyIntollerance profile within the Graphnet solution.
+No extensions are used for the AllergyIntolerance profile within the Graphnet solution.

 ### Implemented Data Items